miltomasz/fuel-loup/README.md

 * name, address, phone
 * available connectors (name, type and power they provide)
 * button for adding the ev station to favorites
+* if ev station is already added to Favorites the button presents "Remove from Favorites" option and action
 * button for launching system map application (Google or Apple) and displaying route to the ev station

 3. Map settings screen

+The screen is for selecting map type - should it be the default Apple map displayed or maybe user wants it to have a black/white overlay on the map.
+The choice is saved in UserDefaults storage so next app launch remembers which map to show.

+4. Favorites screen

+If user taps on "Add to favorites" button in details screen (2) the selected ev station is saved in database (using CoreData interface).
+Next, if user taps on Favorites option in the navigation bar he is redirected to Favorites screen displaying a list of favorite ev stations.
+The list shows basic information about the ev station exactly in the same way as the screen in list tab does.